cropgeeks/flapjack/docs/pedver_f1s_known_parents_tut.rst

 Viewing results in the genotype view
 ------------------------------------

 Return to the genotype view of the data (``PedVerF1s View``) and zoom in until you can comfortably read the line names which are just to the left of the genotype visualization.
 Right-click on the list of line names and select ``Show table results`` from the menu to open the ``Columns To Display`` dialog.
 This dialog allows you to select columns of data from the results table to view side by side with the genotype data.
 This can be good for a final visual validation of what you're seeing from the analysis results.
-Select ``% P1 Contained``, ``% P2 Contained``, and ``% Allele Match to Expedted`` by clicking the corresponding checkboxes in the dialog, then click ``OK``.
+Select ``% Genotype Match to P1``, ``% Genotype Match to P2``, and ``% Genotype Match to Expected F1`` by clicking the corresponding checkboxes in the dialog, then click ``OK``.

  |015-pv-columns-to-display|

  |016-result-linked-to-genotypes|

 You should see that there are three extra columns of data between the lines names and the genotype display.
 These are the four columns you selected in the ``Columns To Display`` dialog and represent the data found for those columns for the lines in ``PedVerF1s Results`` view.
 Mouseover the columns to see tooltips with the column name and value for the line under the mouse, this information is also displayed in the status panel at the bottom of the display.
-Here we can see that one of the lines we've deselected has a value of % P1 Contained of 100%, but only 40% for % P2 Contained and % Allele Match to Expected.
+Here we can see that one of the lines we've deselected has a value of % Genotype Match to P1 of 100%, but only 40% for % Genotype Match to P2 and % Genotype Match to Expected F1.
 This suggests that the line under the mouse is a self of parent 1.

 Conclusion
 ----------